dlvhdr/gh-enhance/README.md

 ![Demo](./demo.gif)

-## Join Insiders
+## Get Early Access
-To get access to `gh-enhance` join the `DASH Insiders` program.
+To get early access to `gh-enhance` join the `DASH Insiders` program.

-You can join by sponsoring me on GitHub and this gets you access to exclusive companion apps.

 To learn more visit: https://gh-dash.dev/insiders.

+## Help Open Source This App

+I've set a goal of sponsorships that once hit - will make this app open source.

+To help towards it, see my [sponsors profile](https://github.com/sponsors/dlvhdr).